keptn/keptn.github.io/content/docs/0.8.x/integrations/migrate_from_070_to_080/index.md

 ---
 title: Migrate existing Keptn integration
-description: Technical guidance regarding migrating an existing Keptn 0.7.x service to a Keptn 0.8.x service
+description: Technical guidance to migrate an existing Keptn 0.7.x service to a Keptn 0.8.x service
-weight: 5
+weight: 10
 keywords: [0.8.x-integration]
 ---

-This guide will provide information for migrating an existing Keptn 0.7.x service to a Keptn 0.8.x service based on our Go package [keptn/go-utils](https://github.com/keptn/go-utils/) aswell as our [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go).
+This guide will provide information for migrating an existing Keptn 0.7.x service to a Keptn 0.8.x service based on our Go package [keptn/go-utils](https://github.com/keptn/go-utils/) as well as our [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go).
 If you are using a different framework/programming language, please try to apply the changes described as best as you can.

 ## CloudEvents

-*Note*: If you are using the latest version `go-utils`, this is handled automatically for you in our new helper functions (see below).
+*Note*: If you are using the latest version of `go-utils` (v0.8.0 at the time of writing), this is handled automatically for you in our new helper functions (see below).

 With Keptn 0.8.x, we have upgraded to CloudEvents spec 1.0.
 Please upgrade your relevant CloudEvents and set `"specversion": "1.0"` where adequate, e.g.:
 ```json